-Disclaimer: This report is the property of the Mandaean Association Union (MAU).
-Any media of it should be referred to the owner by name.
-Aany other uses must be approved by the MAU.
+Disclaimer: This report is the property of the Mandaean Associations Union (MAU).
+Any media use of all or part of this report should be referred to the owner by name.
+Any other use must be approved by the MAU.

 The Mandaean Human Rights Group (MHRG) is a self organized group dedicated for the help and protection of fellow Mandaeans in Iraq and Iran given the situation in those two countries.
 The Human Rights Group watches, investigates and exposes human rights violations against Mandaeans.
 We have volunteers in the United States, Canada, Australia, United Kingdom, Europe and Iraq.
 Our model in our work is the United Nation's Human Rights Declaration of 1948.
 The MHRG is a non profit organization registered at Companies House, UK 6271157.
 It is a member of the Mandaean Associations Union.